vacp2p/rfc-index/status/raw/status-mvds.md

 ## Message types

+Various Message Types contain distinct information defined by the app to facilitate convenient serialization and deserialization.

+E2E reliability is a feature that ensures messages are delivered to the recipient.
+This is initially achieved by using MVDS in Status.

+Chat Type specifies the category of chat that a message belongs to.
+It can be OneToOne (aka Direct Message), GroupChat, or CommunityChat.
+These are the three main types of chats in Status.

 | Message Type                                                               | Use MVDS                            | Need e2e reliability | Chat Type               |
 |----------------------------------------------------------------------------|-------------------------------------|----------------------|-------------------------|
 | ApplicationMetadataMessage_UNKNOWN                                         | No                                  | No                   | Not Applied             |